simon-verheyen/Portfolio/COVID-data/README.md

 ### Data:

-Contains the datasets.
-These can be opened and viewed in their entity.
+Contains all the datasets, which can be opened and viewed in their entity.